Become a Proofreader with No Experience (A 10-Step Guide)

 A green-tinged hourglass sand timer and two notebooks atop a wooden desk.

-Many individuals (myself included) discover that a proofreading class requires much more know-how than they had anticipated.
+Many individuals (myself included) find that a proofreading class requires much more know-how than anticipated.
 You may be surprised by how much you don’t know, and that’s okay!

 That said, acquiring adequate skills may take longer than you expect.
 No one has ever become a proofreader overnight—although obtaining proofreading proficiency through osmosis would be amazing! 😊